Sewer Smell in Bathroom? DIY Solutions

 Another effective solution is to pour boiling white vinegar down the bathroom drains.
 Old, rusted, and clogged pipes can leak sewer gas into the bathroom every time water flows through them, resulting in a rotten egg stench.

 Also, another possible cause of a smelly bathroom is if the vents are too close to the bathrooms.
-According to Hoffmannbro’s sewer services, you can seek a sewer examination.
+You can seek a sewer examination.
 This will help you identify further drain pipe problems that you can address for a fresh breath.

 Also, seek help from relevant authorities if you smell sewage outside that isn’t near your bathroom.
 There is an excellent possibility that the stench will influence other people in the neighboring.
 You need to prioritize the elimination of sewer smell and ensuing sewer gases.